 If you cook with a gas stovetop, I recommend checking out this Moka pot.
 This is the regular version of the Moka pot that you might’ve seen in your local coffee bar already.

-If you use induction at home, like me, you can check this Moka pot out.
-This Moka pot works amazing, and I haven’t had any trouble with it after years of using it.
+If you use induction at home, like me, you can check out this Moka pot.
+It works amazingly, and I haven’t had any trouble with it after years of using it.

-These Moka pots will produce a simply amazing coffee.
-Because you’ll use lots of ground coffee and little water, the coffee that is brewed tastes so delicious and robust; it’s incredible.
+These Moka pots will produce simply amazing coffee.
+Because you’ll use lots of ground coffee and little water, the coffee that is brewed tastes delicious and robust—it’s incredible.

-I recommend buying a Moka pot to brew your coffee if you are interested in brewing espresso-like coffee.
-This coffee can be drunk just like that or can be further processed in a recipe that requires an espresso.
+If you are interested in brewing espresso-like coffee, I recommend buying a Moka pot.
+This coffee can be drunk just like that or further processed in a recipe that requires espresso.

-If you have never brewed coffee with a Moka pot before, you can check out this beginner’s guide I wrote about brewing coffee with the Moka pot.
+If you have never brewed coffee with a Moka pot before, check out this beginner’s guide I wrote about it.

 6. Recommended gooseneck kettle